Koloveydo/studing_pinterest_react/README.md

 # studing_pinterest_react
 Studing project.
-The main goal is to create copy of famos messager Pinterest
+The main goal is to create copy of famos messenger Pinterest